flodhest/DocuGen/README.md

 ## Introduction

 Welcome to the DocuGen Setup Script!
 This script automates the setup process for generating documentation for React and Angular projects.
-It streamlines the installation of necessary tools and configurations, making it easier to generate documentation for your projects.
+The script not only adds context menu entries but also automatically generates documentation based on the content and structure of your projects.
+Choose between React Storybook and Angular Compodoc to suit your project needs.

 ## Functionality

 ### 1. Setup Options

-- **React Setup**: Configures the environment for generating documentation for React projects using Storybook.
+- **React Setup:** Configures the environment for generating documentation for React projects using Storybook.
-- **Angular Setup**: Sets up the environment for generating documentation for Angular projects using Compodoc.
+- **Angular Setup:** Sets up the environment for generating documentation for Angular projects using Compodoc.

 ### 2. Context Menu Integration